 Generally speaking, the treatment and therapy you get is mostly the same in both inpatient rehab and outpatient rehab.
 The big difference is that inpatient rehab has you living at the treatment center for the duration of treatment.
 Outpatient rehab has you come in for treatment several days a week, but spend most of your time at home.

 It is common for people to transition from an inpatient program to outpatient, as a way of getting them extra support during the most difficult stages of recovery.
-You can find out more about outpatient rehab, like the intensive outpatient program (IOP) practiced by Evergreen, by clicking here.
+You can find out more about outpatient rehab, like the intensive outpatient program (IOP) practiced by Northpoint the Evergreen, by clicking here.

 Some of the elements of the most successful rehab programs are common no matter what kind of path you take for recovery.
 Here are some things to expect.